manursanchez/HiBench_TFG_UNED/docs/build-hibench.md

 Similarly , the spark1.6 is associated with the scala2.10 by default.

 ### Build a single module ###
 If you are only interested in a single workload in HiBench.
 You can build a single module.
-For example, the below command only builds the SQL workloads for Spark.
+For example, the below command only builds the micro workloads for Hadoop.

-    mvn -Psparkbench -Dmodules -Psql -Dspark=2.1 -Dscala=2.11 clean package
+    mvn -Phadoopbench -Dmodules -Pmicro -Dspark=2.1 -Dscala=2.11 clean package

-Supported modules includes: micro, ml(machine learning), sql, websearch, graph, streaming, structuredStreaming(spark 2.0 or 2.1).
+Supported modules includes: micro, ml(machine learning) and websearch.

-### Build Structured Streaming ###
-For Spark 2.0 and Spark 2.1, we add the benchmark support for Structured Streaming.
-This is a new module which cannot be compiled in Spark 1.6.
-And it won't get compiled by default even if you specify the spark version as 2.0 or 2.1.
-You must explicitly specify it like this:

-    mvn -Psparkbench -Dmodules -PstructuredStreaming clean package